liquid-collective/liquid-collective-protocol/natspec/WLSETHV1.md

 error TokenTransferError()
 ```

-The token transfer failed during the minting process
+The token transfer failed during the minting or burning process